ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 The server then exposes the RateLimit header fields to inform the client that:

-- it has only 100 quota units left;
+- it has only 100 quota units left in the daily quota and the window will reset in 10 hours;

-- the window will reset in 10 hours.
+The server MAY choose to omit returning the hourly policy as it uses the same quota units as the daily policy and the daily policy is the one that is closest to being exhausted.

 Request: